Resolution of Student Concerns

 This policy and accompanying procedures are based on the principle that the college is committed to handling student complaints in a manner which is perceived as fair, impartial, confidential and timely.
 This policy is the appropriate mechanism to pursue for complaints related to any aspect of college life including the delivery of academic, administrative and other support services.
 The effectiveness of the complaints process is regularly evaluated by those involved in it.

 When a student encounters a problem on campus for which he/she seeks resolution, he/she should always first try to work the problem out through discussion with those immediately involved with, or responsible for, the service, decision or action in question.
 Dealing with concerns in the most direct and honest fashion should always be the first step toward resolution.
 The majority of problems can be resolved when a student makes an appointment with a faculty or staff member and calmly and honestly communicates their concerns.
 If however, an issue or problem still exists after informal resolution is attempted, a student may initiate the formal complaint procedures provided at the college.
 All formal student complaints must be received in writing through student entry of the complaint details into the online complaint resolution form used by the college.
 Once the online form is completed, an electronic copy is sent to the Office of the Provost.

 Should the Provost be the subject of the concern, or directly party to it, the complaint may be made to the President.

 Complaints Addressed by Other Policies

 The following matters are not treated as Student Complaints within the scope of this policy but may be directed for resolution as follows:

 - Sexual misconduct, harassment, or discrimination.
-1.14 Gender Based Misconduct
+1.14 Gender-Based Misconduct Policy

 - Discrimination on grounds of equal opportunity.
 1.10 Equal Opportunity